 We had 27 incredible ideas submitted to the Community Sparks Poplar Grant programme, which led to 18 projects pitched by 15 presenters, and the residents deciding which projects got funded.

-Click here for a short video of the pitch and voting day.
+Click here to watch a short video of the pitch and voting day.

 Huge congratulations to the 14 projects funded through Community Sparks Poplar Grant Programme: